In 30 seconds

 What supplements should a man over 40 take?

 The evidence supports zinc (EFSA-approved for testosterone and fertility), vitamin D (NHS-recommended for all UK adults Oct–Mar), and a range of ingredients with published human trial evidence: Tongkat Ali (2022 meta-analysis of 5 RCTs, Leisegang et al.), shilajit (double-blind RCT, Pandit 2016), maca root (RCT evidence for self-reported sexual desire scores, Gonzales 2002; Shin 2023), Korean ginseng (Cochrane review, Lee et al. 2021), L-Arginine (meta-analysis of 10 RCTs, Rhim et al. 2019), and vitamin C (EFSA-approved for fatigue reduction).
 These trial findings relate to doses studied in those trials; see individual ingredient sections for dose context.
-These trial doses (e.g. Tongkat Ali 200mg/day, Shilajit 500mg/day, Maca 1,000mg/day) exceed the 50mg per tablet in Blue Power and cannot be transferred as label claims.
+These trial doses (e.g. Shilajit 500mg/day, Maca 1,000mg/day) exceed the 50mg per tablet used for those ingredients in Blue Power and cannot be transferred as label claims.
+Tongkat Ali itself is not a Blue Power ingredient — Blue Power uses Oat extract (Avena sativa) instead.
 Focus on products with individually disclosed ingredient doses and GMP certification.

 What is the EFSA-approved zinc claim for testosterone?